VictoriaSzy/MKS21X-FinalProject/README.md

 01-18-2019

 Victoria: I changed the background and foreground color in Main.java so that we can focus on the numbers representing the tiles.
 I tried experimenting with using the numberOfBombsAround method from the Board class but it triggered some sort of exception so we need to figure that out.

+01-19-2019

+Victoria: I tried adding a new variable to the Tile Class that would store the number of bombs around each tile and then I wrote the accessor and mutator methods for it.
+The problem is that that caused Main.java to have an exception so I had to revert back to the previous version.

+01-20-2019

+Victoria: I continued working on the tile construction in Main and realized that we could just use the identifier as a char instead of a String.
+So for all of the levels and modes, I figured out how to make Main.java put the identifier out for each of the tiles.
+From here, we just need to make sure that when the user clicks enter, the tile at the specific x and y coordinates makes itself visible.
+This will cause either a bomb to show up or the number of bombs around it.